 About The COVID-19 Policy Update

-Welcome to the COVID-19 Policy Update - a digest of important stories, research, and resources to help leaders better understand the rapidly unfolding events related the coronavirus and the ongoing recovery efforts.
+Welcome to the COVID-19 Policy Update - a digest of important stories, research, and resources to help leaders better understand the rapidly unfolding events related to the coronavirus and the ongoing recovery efforts.

 I also have a weekly version you can subscribe to over at The 74.